Grantee Directory

 Enlightapp

-To enhance education in underserved communities by using AI-driven tools that support social-emotional learning and holistic child development.
+To enhance education in underserved communities by using artificial intelligence (AI) driven tools that support social-emotional learning and holistic child development.

 Grant amount: $30,000